ayahbash/bash-scripts/README.md

 3. **Move the script to a directory in your PATH** (optional, but recommended for global use):

     ```bash
-    sudo mv todo.sh /usr/local/bin/todo
+    sudo mv todo.sh /usr/local/bin/bashtodo
     ```
-    This allows you to run `todo` from anywhere in your terminal!
+    This allows you to run `bashtodo` from anywhere in your terminal!

 ---